-'A Day in the Life' work shadow scheme 2013
+'A Day in the Life' work shadow scheme 2016/17

-A Day In The Life is a work-shadowing initiative that provides a unique opportunity for staff in government and civil society to step into each other's shoes for a day and learn about how the 'other side' operates.
+A Day In The Life is a work-shadowing initiative that provides a unique opportunity for staff from government and voluntary organisations to step into each other's shoes for a day and learn about how the other sector operates.

-- Department for Business, Innovation and Skills (BIS)
+- Department for Communities and Local Government

-- Department for Work & Pensions (DWP)
+- Department for Education

 - Department for Environment, Food and Rural Affairs

-- Department for Energy and Climate Change (DECC)
+- Department for Work and Pensions

 - Home Office